MPES project management in the healthcare environment

 PROVIDED BY THE COURSE

-- Analysis, characterization and assessment of risk situations
+- Analysis, characterization, and assessment of risk situations

 - Project management, risk management

-- Regulations on chemical substances (REACh)
+- Regulations on Chemical Substances (REACH)

 - ICPE, industrial environment

-- Integrated management system (IMS): ISO 9001 (quality)
+- Integrated Management System (IMS): ISO 9001 (quality)

-ISO 45001 (safety) and ISO 14001 (environment), CSR (Corporate Social Responsibility) - Environmental Risk Assessment, Human Risk Assessment
+ISO 45001 (safety), and ISO 14001 (environment), CSR (Corporate Social Responsibility) - Environmental Risk Assessment, Human Risk Assessment

-(Risk assessment and management of chemical substances) - Plant Protection Products, Biocides, Cosmetics, Pharmaceuticals
+- Plant Protection Products, Biocides, Cosmetics, Pharmaceuticals

-- Health and safety
+- Health safety

-SPECIFIC SKILLS PROVIDEDBY THE COURSE
+SPECIFIC SKILLS CONTRIBUTEDBY THE COURSE

 Chemical hazards

-industrial environment regulations (ICPE, etc.) and the
+with the regulatory frameworks of the industrial environment (ICPE, etc.) and the

 TEACHING RESOURCES AND PROFESSIONAL EXPERIENCE

-- Numerous professional guest speakers
+- Numerous external professional contributors

 - M1 + M2 open to apprenticeships, schedules adapted to optimize practical training